Homeschooling wasn’t the plan. Yet, here you are. Now what? You have a choice to make,

 And everyone knew it.

 Then there were the other moms who didn’t plan on homeschooling.
 They had a period where they were overwhelmed and wondered how in the world they were going to survive.
 They cried, the fretted, and they thought about throwing in the towel.
-But, the persevered, and in the process most of them ended up enjoying homeschooling.
+But, they persevered, and in the process, most of them ended up enjoying homeschooling.

 And everyone knew it.

 Do you know what the biggest difference between those two types of moms was?

 If homeschooling wasn’t the plan, you may be shell-shocked.
 You may be overwhelmed, and you may be slightly resentful at the change in plans homeschooling has brought to your life.
 But you know what?